This section contains information on what to do if you or your landlord wants to end the tenancy.

 A sub-tenant is someone who is legally renting the property from a landlord/head tenant.
 The landlord must have permission from their landlord (the 'head landlord') to sub-let the property to you.

 If the Head Landlord wants to bring a sub-tenancy to an end, they have to give you a 'sub-tenancy notice to leave', which includes a copy of the notice they gave your landlord/head tenant.

-The Head Landlord must give you 28 days' notice if you've lived in the property for six months or less, or 84 days' notice if you've lived there for more than six months.
+The landlord must give you (the sub-tenant) 28 days' notice if you have lived in the property for six months or less, or 84 days' notice if you’ve lived there for more than six months.